Can Watching Fish Improve Patient’s Nutritional Intake?

 Estimated Read Time: 4 minutes

-But today, we’re going to focus on one surprising benefit: Observing a fish tank can increase food consumption and nutritional intake.
+In this blog, we focus on one surprising benefit: Observing a fish tank can increase food consumption and nutritional intake.

 How does this happen?
 And how can you experience this in your nursing home?